DrJackBright/kevacoin-docs/faq/faq.md

     * It is CPU and GPU friendly.
 CPUs with AES NI instruction can get a better hashrate.
     * It may be more ASIC-resistant, so is more fair to individual miners.

     Cryptonight based cryptocurrencies (e.g. monero, bytecoin) have different header structure than Bitcoin/Litecoin.
 Therefore, the existing Cryptonight miners (e.g. XMRig) are incompatible with Kevacoin.
 We provide reference implementations for CPU, AMD and Nvidia GPU based on ccminer.
-The miner for CPU can be found [here](https://github.com/kevacoin-project/ccminer-cpu).
-AMD GPU can be found [here](https://github.com/kevacoin-project/ccminer-amd), and miner for Nvidia GPU [here](https://github.com/kevacoin-project/ccminer-nvidia).
+The mining software can be found [here](https://kevacoin.org/mining.html).

 11. **What is the difficulty adjustment algorithm?**